Cheesesteak0/AutoHotKey/README.md

 # AutoHotKey
 My personal autohotkey scripts

-My naming scheme for the scripts is fairly simple:
+The naming scheme is as follows:

-The name of it briefly tells what it does.
+The name of the script briefly tells what it does.
-Looking inside the file I left notes on exactly what each one does and the keyboard shortcuts to activate them
+Looking inside the file I left notes on exactly what each one does and the keyboard shortcuts to activate them.